akhilayyagari/RTL/README.md

 stimulus files.
 2. The hardware emulation flow should not be used for functional verification because it does not accurately represent the range of possible protocol signalling conditions that real AXI traffic in hardware may incur.
 Hardware emulation should be used to test the host code software integration or to view the interaction between multiple kernels.
 ## 4.1 VIP for RTL Kernel
    If you expand the simulation sources in the sources tab, you will see the AXI VIP module as **sdx_kernel_wizard_0_exdes_tb_basic**.
 Xilinx has provided a basic framework for the testbench, if the user needs to have a more complex testbench it should be changed depending upon the user specifications(Please refer to the references for working with Xilinx AXI VIP).
 The repository contains a testbench file with the name sdx_kernel_wizard_0_exdes_tb_basic.
-Copy the contents of the file and paste in the actual file.
+Copy the contents of the file and paste in the file which shows in the source tab.

 Click on the run simulation button in the flow navigator(Change the simualtion time to 1000ms, by default it will be set to 1us).
 The testbench has a scoreboard logic, it uses backdoor memory read API calls and verifies it with golden data.